Figure 1: Map and elevation

 As it turned out, I had been transmitting

-the Laser pointer back over to the high-powered LED and Fresnel lens,
+the Laser pointer back over to the high power LED and Fresnel

 as can be heard in this clip: